|

 of a white balance that is 'close'.

-any area that 'should' be white or gray (but currently is not)
+(d) find any area that 'should' have no color -- should be white or

 by clicking, dragging, and releasing the mouse.
 If you don't like the white